 - An easily accessible stopover en route between Kampala and Bwindi

 - No elephant or rhino

 - The park has a limited wildlife-viewing circuit

-Most of the typical safari animals are resident – excluding elephant and rhino.
-Leopard are sometimes spotted on night drives.
+Many typical safari animals are resident, but not elephant or rhino, while lion are very sporadic visitors.
+Leopard are quite numerous and sometimes spotted on night drives.
 Highlights in the park include impala (which isn't found in any other Ugandan park), eland, the endangered Rothschild's giraffe and Burchell's zebra (which is only found here and in Kidepo Valley).
 Other animals regularly seen are Defassa waterbuck, oribi and warthog.
 Hundreds of hippo are found in the lake.

 The main feature of the park is Lake Mburo and four other lakes, which form part of a 50km-long wetland area.
 They are best viewed from the impressive Kazuma Lookout.
 The main vegetation is open savannah, but the park is becoming increasingly covered by woodland due to the absence of elephant.
 The savannah is interspersed with patches of forest and rocky outcrops.
 Papyrus swamp and woodland surround the lakes.

 Two Wet seasons give Lake Mburo a good soaking from March to May and September to November.
 The rainfall tends to peak in April and lessen in the second half of the year.
 The drier periods of the year (June to August and December to February) barely qualify as Dry seasons – they’re just less wet.

 Best Time to Visit